Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Red wines:

-Heavyweights, Haut Brion and La Mission Haut Brion didn't disappoint and fulfilled expectations to every inch.
-Both resembled very close 2000 vintage; Haut Brion was strong and powerful, crammed with fruit and tannin and had fabulous structure, while La Mission shined as usual with breathtaking composition, finesse and perfect balance.
-Will be legendary wines.
+Heavyweights Haut Brion and La Mission Haut Brion didn't disappoint and fulfilled expectations to every inch.
+Both resembled very close 2000 vintage; Haut Brion was strong, crammed with fruit and tannin, and had fabulous structure.
+La Mission shined as usual with breathtaking composition, finesse, and perfect balance.
+They will be legendary wines.
 97-100p.

-Haut Bailly and Malartic Lagraviere were true heartbreakers with attractive, aromatic and tasty fruit, splendid balance and long taste.
+Haut Bailly and Malartic Lagraviere were true heartbreakers with attractive, aromatic, tasty fruit, splendid balance, and long taste.
 91-92p.

-Smith Haut Lafitte was clearly marked by new oak and had a lot of extract.
+Smith Haut Lafitte was marked by new oak and had a lot of extract.
 91-92p.

-La Tour Haut Brion was concentrated and sappy with much oak but had also enough of nice sweetness.
+La Tour Haut Brion was concentrated and sappy with much oak but also had enough sweetness.
 90-91p.

-La Chapelle de La Mission Haut Brion and Bahans Haut Brion were splendid second wines, very perfumed, sappy and with a delicious sweetness.
+La Chapelle de La Mission Haut Brion and Bahans Haut Brion were splendid second wines, perfumed, sappy, and delicious.
 89-90p.

-Latour Martillac, La Louviere, Olivier and Picque Caillou were on the light side, but anyway pleasant wines with fruity soul, tasty and with reasonable structure.
+Latour Martillac, La Louviere, Olivier, and Picque Caillou were on the light side but pleasant wines, with fruity soul, tasty and reasonable structure.
 88p.

-Carbonnieux looked a bit more rustic with obvious oak scent in the nose and with a quite much tannin on the palate.
+Carbonnieux looked a bit more rustic with an obvious oak scent in the nose and quite much tannin on the palate.
 88p.

 OK wine: Ferrande.
 87p.